Published: 30 September 2017

 “That’s a really important antidote to the dominant narrative of charity, aid and development that we’re served in the media.”

 Hickel says there has been a shift in consciousness since the Global Financial Crisis of 2008.
 People are beginning to realise that poverty and inequality in their own countries are not a natural phenomenon.
 They’re being generated by policies introduced by bankers and politicians.

 “People are looking for the political determinants of their suffering,” he says.
 “When people hear that the same thing applies to the global stage, that global poverty and poor countries are a direct consequence of intentional policies, then that’s not surprising to them anymore.
 There really has been a kind of awakening to the fact that this is the case.

-“There is a lot of passion in our in our communities, in our country, for trying to make the world a better place.
+“There is a lot of passion in our communities, in our country, for trying to make the world a better place.
 That passion right now – and the money behind it – is misguided.
 It has been demoted and channelled into charity, which is not solving problems.
 That is patently true.
 It’s time for us to start addressing the deeper, structural causes of the problems that we care so much about.
 Once we do that, then it’s going to change the game.”